 - Has quite a steep learning curve but worth it once you overcome it

 Although being known to be difficult to master, it’s a software that incorporates every feature you’d want in a CAD program and can be used to much more than just modelling.
-Once you’ve learnt how to use Blender, you’ll be at the top of your 3D modelling game.
+Once you’ve learned how to use Blender, you’ll be at the top of your 3D modelling game.

 Fusion 360 is a cloud-based CAD, CAM & CAE program, packed full of features which is ideal for anyone from amateurs to professionals to create and sculpt models.
-Lucky for us it’s free for hobbyists (non-commercial) and it’s a very popular program that people are taking advantage of.
+Lucky for us, it’s free for hobbyists (non-commercial) and it’s a very popular program that people are taking advantage of.